sony/nnabla/doc/python/file_format_converter/Function-Level_Support_Status.rst

       Sink                                                       Not yet implemented.
       NmsDetection2d                                             Not yet implemented.
       MaxPoolingBackward                                         Not yet implemented.
-      WarpByFlow                                                 Not yet implemented.
-      PatchCorrelation                                           Not yet implemented.
     =====================  ===  ===  ===  ====  ====  =========  ====================